chinapedia/wikipedia.abstract.en/Page/Anode.md

 Battery or galvanic cell anode

-Galvanic_cell_with_no_cation_flow.png In a battery or galvanic cell, the anode is the negative electrode from which electrons flow out towards the external part of the circuit.
+In a battery or galvanic cell, the anode is the negative electrode from which electrons flow out towards the external part of the circuit.
 Internally the positively charged cations are flowing away from the anode (even though it is negative and therefore would be expected to attract them, this is due to electrode potential relative to the electrolyte solution being different for the anode and cathode metal/electrolyte systems); but, external to the cell in the circuit, electrons are being pushed out through the negative contact and thus through the circuit by the voltage potential as would be expected.
 Note: in a galvanic cell, contrary to what occurs in an electrolytic cell, no anions flow to the anode, the internal current being entirely accounted for by the cations flowing away from it (cf drawing).
-Charge_discharge_secondary_batterie.png In the United States, many battery manufacturers regard the positive electrode as the anode, particularly in their technical literature.
+In the United States, many battery manufacturers regard the positive electrode as the anode, particularly in their technical literature.
 Though technically incorrect, it does resolve the problem of which electrode is the anode in a secondary (or rechargeable) cell.
 Using the traditional definition, the anode switches ends between charge and discharge cycles.

 Vacuum tube anode

-Triode-english-text.svg

 In electronic vacuum devices such as a cathode ray tube, the anode is the positively charged electron collector.
 In a tube, the anode is a charged positive plate that collects the electrons emitted by the cathode through electric attraction.
 It also accelerates the flow of these electrons.

 Diode anode

 In a semiconductor diode, the anode is the P-doped layer which initially supplies _holes_ to the junction.
 In the junction region, the holes supplied by the anode combine with electrons supplied from the N-doped region, creating a depleted zone.
 As the P-doped layer supplies holes to the depleted region, negative dopant ions are left behind in the P-doped layer ('P' for positive charge-carrier ions).
 This creates a base negative charge on the anode.
 When a positive voltage is applied to anode of the diode from the circuit, more _holes_ are able to be transferred to the depleted region, and this causes the diode to become conductive, allowing current to flow through the circuit.
 The terms anode and cathode should not be applied to a Zener diode, since it allows flow in either direction, depending on the polarity of the applied potential (i.e. voltage).
-Diode symbol

 Sacrificial anode

-Anodes-on-jacket.jpg In cathodic protection, a metal anode that is more reactive to the corrosive environment of the system to be protected is electrically linked to the protected system, and partially corrodes or dissolves, which protects the metal of the system it is connected to.
+In cathodic protection, a metal anode that is more reactive to the corrosive environment of the system to be protected is electrically linked to the protected system, and partially corrodes or dissolves, which protects the metal of the system it is connected to.
 As an example, an iron or steel ship's hull may be protected by a zinc sacrificial anode, which will dissolve into the seawater and prevent the hull from being corroded.
 Sacrificial anodes are particularly needed for systems where a static charge is generated by the action of flowing liquids, such as pipelines and watercraft.
 Sacrificial anodes are also generally used in tank-type water heaters.

 In 1824 to reduce the impact of this destructive electrolytic action on ships hulls, their fastenings and underwater equipment, the scientist-engineer Sir Humphry Davy, developed the first and still most widely used marine electrolysis protection system.
 Davy installed sacrificial anodes made from a more electrically reactive (less noble) metal attached to the vessel hull and electrically connected to form a cathodic protection circuit.